justinethier/cyclone/docs/Writing-the-Cyclone-Scheme-Compiler-Revision-1.md

 One of the most effective optimizations is inlining of primitives.
 That is, some runtime functions can be called directly, so an enclosing `lambda` is not needed to evaluate them.
 This can greatly reduce the amount of generated code.

-There is also a contraction phase that eliminates other unnecessary `lambda`'s.
+A contraction phase is also used to eliminate other unnecessary `lambda`'s.
 There are a few other miscellaneous optimizations such as constant folding, which evaluates certain primitives at compile time if the parameters are constants.

-To more efficiently identify optimizations an analysis pass is made over the code to build up a "database" of various attributes that determine which optimizations can be performed.
-The DB is a hash table of records with an entry for each variable and function.
-This idea was borrowed from CHICKEN.
+To more efficiently identify optimizations Cyclone first makes a code pass to build up an hash table-based analysis database (DB) of various attributes.
+This is the same strategy employed by CHICKEN, although we record different attributes.
+The DB contains a table of records with an entry for each variable (indexed by symbol) and each function (indexed by unique ID).

 In order to support the analysis DB a custom AST is used to represent functions during this phase, so that each one can be tagged with a unique identification number.
+After optimizations are complete, the lambdas are converted back into regular S-expressions.

 ## C Code Generation